-- Building new React components and features
+- Building React components and implementing features

 - Building bespoke websites, single page applications, and CMS templates